 In A Perfect World, Both The Look & Feel Will Be Natural

 So that brings us to our final point: look vs. feel.
 What looks natural and what feels natural are two different things.
 Ideally, you want a little of both.
 The best bet for a natural feel is standard silicone gel.
 The best bet for a natural look is also standard silicone gel.
-For patients with a good amount of their own breast tissue, they can sometimes pull off the natural look with a saline implant, but these are more prone to rippling, which is a total giveaway.
+For patients with a good amount of their own breast tissue, they can sometimes pull off the natural looking breast implants with a saline augmentation, but these are more prone to rippling, which is a total giveaway.

 Beware Contracture: Discuss Complication Rates With Your Doctor

 The final word of caution for a telltale augmentation is contracture.
 Some breast implants start out perfect and then take a turn for the worst.
 Any implant in the body will form a capsule, or a scar that walls it off.
 This is not a problem in and of itself, but some capsules can tighten and eventually deform, leading to huge changes in shape, placement, and overall drape.
 This explains how a perfectly good augmentation can turn into one implant dragging down and the other high enough to rest your chin on it.
 While plastic surgeons today still have not completely conquered the capsular contracture issue, we have gotten better at limiting this awful complication.
 Any thorough discussion about breast augmentation should include a talk about contracture—this is the time to ask your surgeon about her complication rates and what she does to prevent it.